WebAssembly Diversification for Malware Evasion: Experimental Methodology

 Notice that \autoref{metric:oracle_calls} is the number of times that lines 4 and 5 in \autoref{alg:naive} and \autoref{alg:mcmc} are executed, respectively.
 The same could be applied to \autoref{metric:stacked}, in lines 7 and 13 of \autoref{alg:naive} and \autoref{alg:mcmc}, respectively.

 The main purpose of a WebAssmbly cryptominer is to calculate hashes.
-By measuring the number of calculated hashes per time unit, we can measure how performant the cryptomalware is.
+By measuring the number of calculated hashes per time unit, we can measure how performant the cryptojacking is.
 Therefore, the impact of the evasion process over the performance of the created binary can be measured, calculating the number of hashes per time unit:

-\begin{metric}{Crypto hashes per second (h/s):} Given a WebAssembly cryptomalware, the crypto hashes per second metric is the number of successfully generated hashes in one second. \end{metric}
+\begin{metric}{Crypto hashes per second (h/s):} Given a WebAssembly cryptojacking, the crypto hashes per second metric is the number of successfully generated hashes in one second. \end{metric}

-\begin{metric}{Correct crypto hashes:} Given a WebAssembly cryptomalware, the number of correct crypto hashes is the number of hashes that the WebAssembly cryptomalware generates and that the miner pool accepts as valid. \end{metric}
+\begin{metric}{Correct crypto hashes:} Given a WebAssembly cryptojacking, the number of correct crypto hashes is the number of hashes that the WebAssembly cryptojacking generates and that the miner pool accepts as valid. \end{metric}